-Notwithstanding the personal nature of field placement, the School of Legal, Public and Office Administration remains supportive and involved.
+Notwithstanding the personal nature of field placement, Seneca remains supportive and involved.
 Your field placement is monitored for compliance with the program requirements.
 If you are having a problem, it is your responsibility to contact the Coordinator, as soon as possible.